Monday, March 27, 2023

 Anything I've ever gotten from PCBWAY has been super solid, of great quality, and they have always gotten the boards to me very quickly.

-So yes this is a blatant plug, think banana jacks, but really, for all the help they've given me over the past few years, a washed up rock and roller with a virtual computer and a soldering iron, the good folks at PCBWAY deserve a big shout out.
+So yes this is a blatant plug, think banana jacks, but really, for all the help they've given me over the past few years, a washed up rock and roller with a virtual machine and a soldering iron, the good folks at PCBWAY deserve a big shout out.

 They let me post any sort of tech I want, are always upbeat, and encourage me to keep trying new things.
 So: if you need fab or whatever, please, give them a shot.
 Tell 'em audiodiwhy sent ya.